semyonov-m-y/Autotests/README.md

+# Autotests
-# For example added integration tests.
+For example added integration tests to show you my skills in it.